ssbasty/ssbasty.github.io/README.md

 # Soft Roboticist
+Interested in applications of soft robotics to  surgery & rehabilitation.
 Seeking opportunities to contribute and collaborate at the intersection of robotics and healthcare.

 ## Skills
 - **Programming Languages:** Python, MATLAB, System Verilog, C